-- Overall, substance use declined from 81% at baseline to 30% at 6 months and 27% at 12 months, including similar patterns of improved outcomes for those reporting initial drug use, alcohol use, and alcohol use to intoxication.
+- Overall, opioid use decreased from 81 percent at baseline to 30 percent at six months and 27 percent at 12 months, with comparable patterns of increased results for those registering original medication, marijuana, and alcohol use to overdose.

 Annually, over Eleven million inmates are admitted into prison, with over 800,000 suffering from a severe psychiatric disorder.
 Although the overall prevalence of the severe mental disease is about 5%, 16% of prison prisoners are diagnosed with severe psychological illness issues.
 Users of the public psychological health services are five times more likely than the overall community to be imprisoned.
 Approximately 600,000 (75 per cent) of the 800,000 psychological health patients reported per year had a co-occurring opioid use disorder.
 This is unsurprising considering the scarcity of health resources offered to individuals with co-occurring disorders.
 We recognize that many individuals with co-occurring disorders first access the healthcare environment via the criminal justice system.

 As a result, attempts at prison rehabilitation would specifically meet consumers' concerns who have co-occurring disabilities.
 Due to deinstitutionalization's burden on community-based healthcare professionals' low budgets, our jails and prisons often shelter people with severe mental impairment and co-occurring drug use disorders.
 Through growing understanding of insufficient care, patients released from hospital-based rehabilitation usually have a high incidence of substance abuse, detention, and utilization of closely monitored service settings.
 People whose care demands substance abuse treatment include various recovery distribution systems often find themselves in constitutional criminal justice environments.